Guide written by:

 Electric power files

-In short, electric power files are used for rough sanding or fine filing.
+Electric power files can be used for rough sanding and fine filing.
 The main applications of these tools are as follows:

 - Sanding curved surfaces